kanytu/android-material-drawer-template/README.md

 =======
 **I released a new template.
 You can install it on your Android Studio to create Material Design applications easier than ever.
 Check it out here:**  https://github.com/kanytu/Android-studio-material-template

+---
+**DEPRECATED**
+I'm not currently supporting this repository.
+Please check [Android Studio template](https://github.com/kanytu/Android-studio-material-template) for an updated material template for Android Studio.

 ----------